Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ClientResult output = await client.GetCountryCodeAsync(ipAddress.ToString(), options);
 ```

-For more information on customizing requests, see [Protocol method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods)
+For more information on customizing requests, see [Protocol method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods).

 ### Provide request content

-In service clients' [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods), users pass the request content as an input parameter to the method as the `BinaryContent` type.
-The following example shows how an instance of `BinaryContent` can be created and passed to a protocol method.
+In service clients' [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#protocol-methods), users pass the request content as an input parameter to the method as an instance of `BinaryContent`.
+The following example shows how to create a `BinaryContent` instance to pass to a protocol method.

 ```C# Snippet:ServiceMethodsProtocolMethod
 // Create a BinaryData instance from a JSON string literal.